 Iowa and Minnesota have been hit by heavy floods which threaten to get worse because of late and very wet snow.

-Iowa and Minnesota have been hit by heavy floods which threaten to get worse because of late and very wet snow.
+Background: Iowa and Minnesota have been hit by heavy floods which threaten to get worse because of late and very wet snow.
 Two persons are dead and two children are missing.

 The two middle western states of Iowa and Southern Minnesota have been hard hit by destructive floods with thousands of persons seeking shelter outside their homes because of the high water.